Trick or Treat? The Frightening Threats to Bats

 For example, new research shows that bats might have certain behaviors that help them survive WNS.

 "Bats continue to surprise us,” Cryan said.
-“We recently put video cameras into bat hibernation caves to see how WNS kills, which instead revealed how different species of bats might survive winters when infected with the deadly fungus.”
+“We recently put video cameras into bat hibernation caves to see how WNS kills, but instead the videos revealed how different species of bats might survive winters when infected with the deadly fungus.”

 Bats and Wind Energy